Russian companies could return to international bond market

 "Neither the markets, nor the issuers are quite ready, but by the end of the year they will be.
 It's not possible to pick up those yields anywhere else," said Andrey Solovyev, global head of debt capital markets at VTB Capital in Moscow.
 Solovyev did not expect a "flood" of issues, however.

-Norilsk Nickel (GMKN.MM) is set to meet bond and equity investors in London on Monday.
+Norilsk Nickel is set to meet bond and equity investors in London on Monday.

 Norilsk, Gazprom and Lukoil are not under sanctions restricting their access to Western capital markets, but U.S. firms cannot support certain types of exploration or production by the latter two.